LMH01/alpha_tui/docs/cli.md

 Predetermined breakpoints can be loaded by using the `--breakpoints` flag, it takes multiple line numbers as parameter.
 Example: `alpha_tui load examples/programs/faculty.alpha -b 5`.

+By using the `--custom-instruction-history-file` a file can be provided to the program that contains instructions that should be used to fill the instruction history inside the popup window, where a custom instruction can be entered.
+When this is supplied, the file is first checked if all instructions that are stored within it are valid.
+Custom instructions that are run which are not yet contained in this file will be added to it.

 ## Examples

 ### Maximum limitation